What is product discovery documentation and why does it matter?

 • Saves resources by filtering out problems not worth solving

 Invest time in problem framing.
-A well-defined problem is half-solved; a poorly-defined problem leads to wasted resources and missed opportunities, regardless of how good your solution is.
+A well-defined problem is half-solved; a poorly-defined problem leads to wasted resources and missed opportunities.

 An effective problem statement covers four dimensions on a single page: the Environment (ecosystem, stakeholders, affected users), the Dynamics (history, trends, previous attempts), the Current State (symptoms, root causes, triggers), and the Ideal State (what success looks like).
 This structure ensures comprehensive understanding before ideation begins.